 While the music clearly sounds like early Schmitt, it exhibits many of the “trademarks” that would come to characterize the composer’s recognizable style — from the opening English horn solo to the chromatic orchestral writing and the passionate tutti climaxes.
 At the quiet conclusion of the movement, the mood is both mystical and magical.

-As one example of the reacion, the outcry from Arthur Pougin, a music and drama critic writing in the January 5, 1907 issue of Le Ménestrel magazine, seems almost like a cri de cœur.
+As one example of the reaction, the outcry from Arthur Pougin, a music and drama critic writing in the January 5, 1907 issue of Le Ménestrel magazine, seems almost like a cri de cœur.
 His “rant” is worth translating and presenting in its entirety, as it illustrates just how much resistance composers of Schmitt’s generation faced as they forged new pathways in music.
-Pougin writes:
+Pougin wrote:

 Isn’t their aim more ambitious — and would they not, by chance, in hatred of the art that they cultivate though we don’t know why, have sworn to the ruin of this art by treating it in such a way that we should hate it?
 We don’t know what to think — and we wonder what they themselves think, if they think about anything at all.